This lab assignment asks you to implement a library for so-called turtle

 Part II - Task 1 - Implementation

-Implement the library you designed in Part I. Think about the distinction
+Implement the library you designed in Part I. Clearly separate primitive and

 At this point you might realise that the interface you've designed is